guiliberali/Learning-from-Big-Data-Module-1-2022/README.md

 .
 ├── README.md            # this readme file
-├── preparation          # a survival guide to get you familiar with Rmarkdown └── lectures             # a markdown files with the materials used in our sessions └── assignment 1         # the markdown file for the assignment of module 1 └── data                 # all data files used in module 1, including data for the assignment, lectures, and tutorials
+├── preparation          # a survival guide to get you familiar with Rmarkdown └── lectures             # markdown files with the materials used in our sessions └── assignment 1         # the markdown file for the assignment of module 1 └── data                 # all data files used in module 1, including data for the assignment, lectures, and tutorials